Pseudorandom unitaries are neither real nor sparse nor noise-robust

 Given their importance, can we verify whether coherence or imaginarity are actually present in a quantum state or unitary?
 For such tasks, the concept of property testing has been developed~\cite{rubinfeld1996robust,goldreich1998property,buhrman2008quantum}.
 This concept has been studied extensively for other properties~\cite{montanaro2013survey,harrow2013testing,gross2021schur,chen2023testing,she2022unitary,brakerski2021unitary,soleimanifar2022testing,bouland2022quantum}.

 Here, we provide fundamental bounds on PRSs, PRSSs, PRUs, as well as testing for imaginarity and coherence as a function of the number of qubits $n$.
-We show that the number of copies needed to test the imaginarity of states scales as $\Omega(2^{n/2})$ with the number of qubits $n$, while for unitaries we require only $O(1)$ copies.
-For coherence, we provide bounds on the number of copies needed for testing as a function of coherence of the state and unitary.
+We show that the number of copies needed to test the imaginarity of states scales as $\Omega(2^{n/2})$ with the number of qubits $n$, while for unitaries we require only $O(1)$ queries. \revB{Further, we show an exponential advantage in imaginarity testing with access to the complex conjugate of states.} For coherence, we provide bounds on the number of copies needed for testing as a function of coherence of the state and unitary.
 This lower bounds the coherence of PRUs as $\omega(\log(n))$ and their imaginarity as $1-\text{negl}(n)$.
 With our results, we rule out the existence of real and sparse PRUs.
 Further, we show that PRSs and PRUs are not robust to noise, with a maximal depolarizing noise probability $p=\text{negl}(n)$.
 We introduce pseudoresource ensembles that mimic states with high resource value using states with a only a low amount of the given resource, and identify three classes of pseudoresources. \revA{We also show that unitaries that prepare PRS, PRSS and PRUs are separated in resource complexity, proving a clear separation between the three notions of pseudorandomness.} Finally, we apply our results to show that there is no efficient way to transform from a complex mode of quantum computing to a real one.
 Our work establishes rigorous limits on property testing and the generation of pseudorandomness.